 - IgE is formed as a result of prior sensitization (i.e., previous contact with the antigen) and coats mast cells and basophils.

-- Subsequent encounter with antigen results in an IgE-mediated reaction by preformed IgE antibodies: Free antigen binds to two adjacent IgE antibodies (crosslinking) → degranulation of cells
+- Subsequent encounter with antigen results in an IgE-mediated reaction by preformed IgE antibodies: free antigen binds to two adjacent IgE antibodies (crosslinking) → degranulation of cells

-Type I is first and fast.
+Type I is Fast and Furious.

-- Individuals with allergies may also react to substances that contain particles that are similar to the main antigen.
+- Description: Individuals with allergies may also react to substances that contain particles that are similar to the main antigen.

 Examples (primary allergen – cross-reactant allergen)